aurelia/framework/doc/article/en-US/jspm-setup.md

   <a class="au-button" href="https://github.com/aurelia/skeleton-navigation/releases/latest" style="text-decoration: none; margin: 32px 8px 42px 8px;" target="_blank">Download the Skeletons</a>
 </div>

 Once the download has completed, unzip it and look inside.
 The readme file contained therein will explain the various options available to you.
 Please select one of the skeletons and copy it to the location on your file system that you wish your code to reside.
 Be sure to rename the folder to appropriately represent the app you want to build.
-Based on your selection, you'll want to configure this documentation to show the appropriate programming language for all samples.
-Look at the top of this page.
-You will see a language selector.
-Be sure to select the language that matches the package that you downloaded.

 You will now find everything you need inside the folder, including a basic build, package configuration, styles and more.
 With all this in place, let's run some commands.

 1. Open a console and change directory into your app's directory.
-2. Execute the following command to install the Gulp plugins listed in the _devDependencies_ section of the package manifest:
+2. Execute the following command to install the dependencies listed in the _devDependencies_ section of the package manifest:
   ```shell
   npm install
   ```